armandomartineze/CloudNativeDevOpsFastTrackV2/Lab. #4 - Securing Cloud Native Applications/README.md

 ![](./images/country.png)

- 2. To start the *windscribe* tool just select the country by clicking in the world logo and selecting for example *Atlanta Mountin* in the *US Central*.
+ 2. To start the *windscribe* tool just select the country by clicking in the world logo and selecting for example *Atlanta Mountain* in the *US Central*.

 ![](./images/country4.png)
 ![](./images/country5.png)